D9292S/New-Quantum-Bank/DEPLOYMENT.md

 1. **Deployment Fails**: Check the GitHub Actions logs for specific error messages.
 2. **Bot Crashes on Startup**: Check the Heroku logs with `heroku logs --tail -a your-app-name`.
 3. **Bot Connects but Commands Don't Work**: Verify that all required environment variables are set correctly.
+4. **H10 - App Crashed**: This usually means the bot crashed.
+Check the logs for the reason.
+5. **R14 - Memory Quota Exceeded**: Your bot is using too much memory.
+Consider optimizing or upgrading your dyno.

 ### Checking Logs